SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The function's return type is
 a tuple type composed from two of the custom classes defined earlier.
-One of these classes was defined as internal, and the other was defined as private.
+One of these classes was defined as “internal”, and the other was defined as “private”.
-Therefore, the overall access level of the compound tuple type is private (the minimum access level of the tuple's constituent types).
+Therefore, the overall access level of the compound tuple type is “private” (the minimum access level of the tuple's constituent types).

 Because the function's return type is private,